Cazpar/CedarAndSalt/src/content/about/ethical-landscapes-for-future-generations.md

 heading: "Cedar and Salt Landscape and Gardens was founded upon these principles:"
 listItems:
-  - We have a responsibility to the planet and to future generations to practice restorative, ethical landscaping and planting.
+  - We have a responsibility to the planet and to future generations to practice restorative, ethical landscaping and cultivation.
   - Partnering with private citizens, government agencies and organizations to find solutions for our shared environment ensures that together we will have greater impact than if we operate in isolation.